No products in the cart.

 Understanding Second Stroke Survival and Prevention

-Second strokes are serious medical emergencies, and the risk of recurrent stroke increases greatly after a single stroke.
-All of this makes second stroke prevention a crucial part of recovery.
+Second strokes are serious medical emergencies, and the risk of recurrent stroke increases greatly after a survivor’s first stroke.
+In fact, around 25% of survivors will experience a second stroke.
+While stroke survival rates are continually improving, prevention is still a crucial part of the recovery process.

 Discover Award-Winning Neurorehab Tools